anomaly/gallagher/README.md

 > Currently under heavy development, please check for stable release before use

-# Gallagher Command Centre REST API Client
+# Gallagher Command Centre tools - A REST client, a Command Line Interface and a textual console

 > Python idiomatic client and tools for Gallagher Command Centre API